Pixelbit1/button_pressing_simulator/README.md

 I may update this game, but I probably won't.

 Programs used:
-Thonny
+Thonny,
-GIMP (GNU Image Manipulation Program)
+GIMP (GNU Image Manipulation Program),
 Pygame

 Feel free to do whatever you want with this code, just make sure to credit me.